jk106/voiqtest/README.md

 ### Otto
 Right now, the app only works in portrait orientation, as there were no designs for landscape.
 However, there may be designs for it in the future, so I used an architecture that allowed the developers to add the orientation without concerns about orientation changes.

 Enter Otto, an Event Bus that allows to avoid the issues with AsyncTasks and IntentServices for API calls, and other multi-thread scenarios.
 Using a simple, annotation-based system of subscriptions to events, Otto allows the communication between threads, without excessive boilerplate, or leakages.
-Otto+Retrofit powers the Asynchronous requests for the app.
+Otto+Retrofit power the Asynchronous requests for the app.

 ### Dagger
 Dagger is a DI library that helps to keep everything uncoupled and helps to make the testing process a lot easier.
 I use it here to forget about hidden dependencies and keep the architecture clean.
 It also allows me to validate the UI behavior (fragments, activities, etc.) in isolation.